-The proof technique for~\cref{thm:path-width-intro} requires further refinement in order to yield the proof of~\cref{thm:star-width-intro}.
+Let us give a brief overview of the proof techniques for~\cref{thm:path-width-intro,thm:star-width-intro,thm:cycle-width-intro}.
+For the proof of~\cref{thm:path-width-intro} (radial path-width), we start with a longest geodesic path~$P$ in the connected graph~$G$.
+We then show that either balls of small radius around~$V(P)$ cover all of~$G$ or we can find a geodesic \hbox{$(\geq k)$-subdivision} of the triangle~$K^3$ or a~$3$-quasi-geodesic~$(\geq 3k)$-subdivision of the claw~$K_{1,3}$.
+In the former case we construct a~$P$-decomposition of~$G$ by letting the bag corresponding to a node~$p \in P$ be the union of all those small radius-balls, whose centre vertex has small distance to~$p$ in~$P$.

+The proof technique for \cref{thm:path-width-intro} immediately generalises to \cref{thm:cycle-width-intro} (radial cycle-width).
+The proof of \cref{thm:star-width-intro} (radial star-width) is more involved.
 As before we start with a longest geodesic path~$P$ in~$G$ and consider the subgraph~$G'$ of~$G$ which is covered by balls of small radius around~$V(P)$.
-Unlike the path-case, $G'$ will not be equal to~$G$.
-We then identify a~$c$-quasi-geodesic path within each component of~$G - G'$ such that all vertices in the component have small distance to this path.
-All these paths can then be combined with~$P$ into a subdivided star~$S$, since~$G$ contains no large subdivision of~$K^3$ or~$W$ as a~$3$-quasi-geodesic subgraph.
+Unlike in the path-case, $G'$ will in general not be equal to~$G$.
+But if $G$ does not contain a large subdivision of~$K^3$ or~$W$ as a~($3$-quasi-)geodesic subgraph, then every component of $G-G'$ will have its neighbours in $G'$ only close to the same vertex $p_s$ of $P$.
+We then identify a geodesic path within each component of~$G - G'$ such that all vertices in the component have small distance to this path.
+All these paths can then be combined with~$P$ into a subdivided star~$S$, by adding edges between their last vertices and $p$.
+We then assign to each node $s$ of $S$ a suitable bag $V_s$ of vertices of bounded distance to $s$.

-We emphasise that, unlike in the cases of paths and cycles, we do not find the subdivided star~$S$ as a~$c$-quasi-geodesic subgraph of the graph~$G$.
-We even exhibit a class~$\cG$ of graphs which demonstrates that this is in general not possible (see~\cref{sec:Outlook}).
-This structural complication of the case of subdivided stars forms a major difficulty in transferring our proof-technique to~\radialHWidth{tree}, and we do not know whether~\cref{qu:ObstructionsRadialWidth} can be answered positively for the case of trees: \looseness=-1